plaflamme/finagle-postgresql/README.md

 There are at least 2 other PostgreSQL clients for Finagle: [finagle-postgres](https://github.com/finagle/finagle-postgres) and [roc](https://github.com/finagle/roc).

-The `roc` client seems unmaintained at this point.
+The `roc` client is incomplete and seems unmaintained at this point.

-The `finagle-postgres` client is somewhat more maintained, but still suffers from not being updated to the latest Finagle style for implementing clients.
+The `finagle-postgres` client is more complete, but also suffers from lack of maintenance love.
+One main concern is the fact that it is still on the old style of using netty pipelines to implement protocols with Finagle.
 Upgrading it to the new style would require rewriting a large portion, so it seemed equivalently risky to write a new one from scratch.
 Furthermore, it opens the door to new features like properly implementing multi-line queries, implementing the `COPY` protocol and cancellation.
-Lastly, one original goal of this new client was to implement streaming (for result sets and multi queries).
+Lastly, one original goal of this new client was to implement streaming (for result sets and multi-line queries).

 ## Status